amy-reinholds-ibm/logdna-demo/README.md

 # Introduction

-In the [What's Going On In My Cluster](https://haralduebele.blog/2019/04/08/whats-going-on-in-my-cluster/), Harald Uebele describes how to set up the Native Cloud Starter app with IBM LogDNA service.
+In the [What's Going On In My Cluster](https://haralduebele.blog/2019/04/08/whats-going-on-in-my-cluster/), my colleague Harald Uebele describes how to set up the [Native Cloud Starter](https://github.com/nheidloff/cloud-native-starter) app with IBM LogDNA service.
 In this tutorial, we'll expand on that and show some use cases where LogDNA helps developers and operators with some common scenarios in the context of an IBM LogDNA cluster.
 Most of this is adapted from personal experience in building and troubleshooting the [IBM Developer](https://developer.ibm.com/blogs/introducing-the-ibm-developer-mobile-app/).

 # Scenario 1: Create views

-By default, everything is displayed, which can be overwhelming in a kubernetes cluster with many system and internal components.
+By default, lines from all containers in a Kuberenets cluster are displayed, which can be overwhelming as a Kubernetes cluster has many system and internal components.
 We want to filter the view to only see the applications we're interested in.

 1. Filtering by app.

 LogDNA can separate its logs into buckets, but the type of bucket depends on the kind of cluster.
 In Kubernetes, this view represents containers.
 So, in our case we can select containers representing our application to limit the data show:

 From the drop-down list, select the apps we want to view: ![screenshot](logdna_screenshots/no-filter.png).